Planting native grass is key for a natural quail habitat; especially if you’re raising bobwhites because they use grass for nesting and seed forage.

-Later I decided to move them from their mobile coop to the new sanctuary where my attention was focused on utilizing an existing structure over what the grass looked like.
-At the time, there was minimal in this area because originally, we used that space for growing large crops.
+Later I decided to move them from their mobile coop to the new sanctuary where my attention was focused on utilizing an existing structure.
+At the time, there was minimal grass in this area because originally, we used that space for growing large crops.
 View here.

 Types of Native Grass